Narven/rustwannabe/src/035-compond-types.md

 ```

-but usually o implement a associated function:
+but usually o implement an associated function:

 ```rust
 impl RedFox {